flowgrammable/flowsim/README.md

 #Flowsim

 Flowsim is a visualization of the OpenFlow abstract data plane.
-The simulator is built using javascript, html, css, and posgres.
+The simulator is built using javascript, html, css, and postgres.
 The tool is meant to be run in a browser with a remote RESTful service providing data persistence.

 ##Organiation